Remember, PowerPoint’s Help Menu and Tutorial are very useful.

 Saving your PowerPoint

-If you are creating a presentation for on-campus use at an event where ITSMedia will be projecting the PowerPoint for you, (for example, Chapel/Convo); save your file on the M: drive (gcfile). gcfile/Share/ITSMedia PowerPoint Drop Box.
+If you are creating a presentation for on-campus use at an event where ITSMedia will be projecting the PowerPoint for you, (for example, Chapel/Convo); save your file to this link and back up save your file on the M: drive (gcfile). gcfile/Share/ITSMedia PowerPoint Drop Box.
 It is helpful if the file is named with the date and truncated title of the event for which it is to be shown.
 For example, 24feb_peace.ppt

 NOTE: Faculty and Administrators: if the presentation is not to be available for general viewing, you may place the file in M:/Offices/ITSMedia PowerPoint Drop Box.
 If you choose this option, please notify media that the file is there so that a staff member can transfer the file to the necessary computer before the presentation as student usernames do not have access to the Offices drive.